Design Pattern for Program Clients

 - Encapsulation of Client Logic: The client encapsulates the logic required to send and simulate transactions, making it easier to manage and modify as testing needs evolve.

-There are two variants of ProgramBanksClientContext
+There are two variants of ProgramBanksClientContext:

-: Offers a comprehensive testing environment with advanced features like custom genesis configuration, block management, fee payer accounts, and program deployment capabilities.
+Client(Arc<Mutex<BanksClient>>): Provides streamlined access for basic transaction processing and simple unit tests.
+It's lightweight and ideal for single transaction validation and basic program interaction testing.Context(Arc<Mutex<ProgramTestContext>>): Offers a comprehensive testing environment with advanced features like custom genesis configuration, block management, fee payer accounts, and program deployment capabilities.
 This makes it suitable for integration testing, multi-transaction scenarios, and complex state management testing where full lifecycle control is needed.

-is a client for the ledger state, from the perspective of an arbitrary validator.
+According to the documentation, BanksClient is a client for the ledger state, from the perspective of an arbitrary validator.
 It serves as a client interface for interacting with the Solana blockchain's in-memory state during testing.

 2. ProgramRpcClient